 Energy We add energy concentrate to our horses’ diets when the fibrous roughage in the diet is not providing enough energy for daily work, or if our horse needs more fat coverage.
 Typical energy concentrates are grains and premixed or pelleted feeds, yet most premixed/pelleted feeds are deficient in vitamins and minerals and won’t account for individual needs.
 They’re certainly not balanced to UK forage analyses, plus they can also inhibit mineral absorption.

 Protein Proteins are essential for life, health, and growth.
 They're essential for supporting muscle, bone, joint, tendon, organ, hormone, enzyme, hoof, and connective tissue health.
 Protein quality refers to the amino-acid content, determined by the amount and balance of the 10 essential amino acids.
 Think of a train as a connected group of carraiges.
 The amino-acids are the carraiges, and the train as a whole is the protein.

-Lysine is the most important amino acid for horses as it supports immune function.
+Lysine is the most important amino acid for horses as it supports overall immune function.
 Glutamine protects lean muscle mass including connective tissue, and supports brain and nervous system health.
 The branched-chain amino acids, leucine, isoleucine, and valine, support muscular integrity and contribute to blood sugar control.

 Protein requirements can vary significantly depending on age, stress and workload, i.e. for a typical good-doer pleasure horse, protein intake of 7-10% is more than adequate.
 And guess where the main source of our horses’ protein is?
 Forage!
 Most UK grass hays are around 6-10% protein, yet legume hays such as alfalfa, can run as high as 12-14%.

-Which means ... also getting energy and protein balanced are important pieces in the whole jigsaw.
+Pulling this together, this means that also getting energy and protein balanced are vitally important pieces in the whole big nutrient jigsaw.

 The delicate equine digestive system is evolved to eat forage, and whether leisure or competition horse, in theory they should be getting all their energy, protein, vitamins and minerals from the forage us humans provide them with.